richlamdev/ansible-desktop-ubuntu/README.md

 * env
   * setups personal preferences for bash shell
-  * installs fzf via git
+  * installs fzf via git (to upgrade remove ~/.fzf folder and re-run ansible)

 * vim
   * installs customization only, does not install vim
     * compile and install vim with this [script](https://github.com/richlamdev/vim-compile)
   * installs codium
+  * installs fzf.vim
   * installs indentLine
+  * installs monokai
   * installs vimwiki
-  * installs monokai
   * installs .vimrc

+## Idempotentcy

+The majority of this playbook is idempotent.
+However, it's not perfect, as software upgrades are not handled automatically.
+To upgrade fzf (command line), remove the ~/.fzf folder and re-run ansible.
+Likewise for vim plugins.
+Find the folders for vim plugins, and remove them and re-run ansible.

 ## Scripts